top of page

 Fees in Yosemite National Park

-A park pass is required to enter Yosemite, and is valid for seven days.
-You can purchase your pass at any park entrance station.
-The fees are as follows:
+A park pass is required to enter Yosemite National Park, and is valid for seven consecutive days.
+You can purchase a pass at any park entrance station.
+Below are the fees:

 • $35 per vehicle: Non-commercial car, pickup truck, RV, or van with 15 or fewer passenger seats